Home / Sell-Side M&A / How to Negotiate with Private Equity Firms

 Examine the fund’s investment strategy and typical holding period.
 These factors influence everything from growth expectations to management autonomy during the investment.

 Pay close attention to governance provisions and decision rights.
-These terms define your day-to-day authority and ability to influence the company’s direction post-transaction.
+These legal terms define your day-to-day authority and ability to influence the company’s direction post-transaction.
+It is crucial to understand all legal terms in equity agreements and seek legal counsel to ensure clarity and protection of your interests.

 Understand earnout structures and performance targets thoroughly.
 Ensure these are achievable and based on metrics within your control to avoid future disputes.